 Marriage is prohibited in this state except by court order.
 Please refer to statute for more detailed information.

 Persons divorced in Oklahoma may not marry anyone in this state other than their previous spouse for a period of six (6) months from the date of the decree of dissolution of marriage (formally referred to as a divorce decree).

 There are no residency requirements, but the marriage must be performed in Oklahoma.

 No waiting period required except for those under the age of 18.
-If under age 18, there is a 72 hour waiting period unless there is a waiver signed by a judge, parent, or guardian.
+If under age 18, there is a 72 hour waiting period.

 Fees are $50.00 payable in cash at the office of the Court Clerk.
 However, the fee is reduced to $5.00 if the applicants present a certificate issued by a health professional or an official representative of a religious institution, as described by 43 O.S.
 5.1, demonstrating that the applicants have completed at least 4 hours of pre-marital counseling.

 To avoid waiting in line, we suggest that you apply for your license early in the day, and that you make application a few days before your scheduled wedding date, in order to provide yourself an opportunity to address any unforeseen difficulties which may be encountered in processing your license.

 For marriage license purposes, the court clerk is not able to identify an applicant in any manner other than that described in the identification which the applicant has presented to the court clerk.
 Former names, prior divorces and the like often present identification issues if identification presented does not match the names by which applicants identify themselves.
 In such cases where variances of identity arise, it may be necessary to present certified copies of court orders, divorce decrees, etc., to the court clerk in order to establish identity of the applicant.

 Please be aware that marriage license procedures and fees are set by statute and are subject to amendment by the legislature.